GoogleCloudPlatform/cloud-hackathons/hacks/gaming-on-gcp/README.md

 ## Introduction

 Welcome to the Gaming on Google Cloud gHack!
-In this hackathon, you will have the opportunity to explore and utilize the advanced features and capabilities offered by Google Cloud to develop and deploy gaming applications.
+In this gHack, you will have the opportunity to explore and utilize the advanced features and capabilities offered by Google Cloud to develop and deploy gaming applications.
 You will be learning to implement and leverage:

 - Agones Game Server: Build scalable and reliable game server infrastructure using the Agones Game Server, which provides managed Kubernetes clusters specifically designed for game hosting.
 - Open Match: Create matchmaking systems with Open Match, an open-source matchmaking framework that enables flexible and customizable matchmaking logic to ensure fair and enjoyable multiplayer experiences.